Get your free photography lesson plan

 Whether chromatic aberration is bad or not is down to personal preference.

-Some people see it as an annoying problem while others accept it as part of the art of photography.
+Some people see it as an annoying problem, while others accept it as part of the art of photography.

 From another perspective, chromatic aberration doesn’t always make a picture appear bad.
 On the contrary, sometimes, it added different nuances to the picture.

-Having the rainbow-color spectrum lining the object of your picture can look somewhat surrealistic, and psychedelic, and even add a dream-like effect.
+Having the rainbow-color spectrum lining the object of your picture can look somewhat surrealistic and psychedelic and even add a dream-like effect.
 In summary, it can be favorable.

 As evidence that chromatic aberration doesn’t have to be a problem, we just need to point out that some photographers even choose to add this effect to their photos afterward purposely.